MorgenPronk/PhotoAcoustic_Gas_Analysis/docs/program_decisions_doc.md

 4. **Pressure and Temperature Dependence of Broadening:**
    - Incorporate temperature and pressure dependence of \( \gamma_{\text{air}} \) and \( \gamma_{\text{self}} \).

+# Notes on laser
+potentially 30 nanometer difference with 40*C shift in temp

 ---

 ## References